Relentless Pursuit

 Luis is a jobsite safety carpenter, but he’s not just any carpenter.
 His tenure with Balfour Beatty spans nearly three decades, and in that time, he’s carefully honed his skills as a carpenter and his knack for developing innovative safety solutions.
 He’s a known quantity on every job – someone so trusted that his teammates have affectionally given him the title “Safety Luis.”

 A well-earned title it is.
-Luis’s handiwork caught the attention of Balfour Beatty Senior Vice President of National Safety, Keith McCoy, on a recent visit to the Alfond Inn project in Winter Park, Florida.
-On the jobsite, a sprawling 75,000-square-foot addition to the boutique hotel, Luis had constructed a set of temporary elevator guardrails that Keith immediately noted as an exceptional combination of quality and practicality.
+Luis’s handiwork caught the attention of a Balfour Beatty safety leader, on a recent visit to the Alfond Inn project in Winter Park, Florida.
+On the jobsite, a sprawling 75,000-square-foot addition to the boutique hotel, Luis had constructed a set of temporary elevator guardrails.

 In this case, the elevator enclosure went above and beyond the standards mandated by OSHA, Balfour Beatty and our construction elevator trade partner in Florida.
 While providing essential safety protections, it also featured removable sections and stowable netting, allowing different parts of the enclosure to be temporarily moved to suit different loads over the course of the job.
 On top of that, the entire guardrail structure was both modular and removable, so Luis’s hard work can be re-used on a future elevator thereby creating greater workflow efficiencies and reducing waste.